zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `forceSceneControllerGroupCount`

-The specifications mandate that each `Scene Controller Configuration CC` Group ID corresponds to that actual `Association CC` group.
-Some devices ignore this rule, and the count of `Scene Controller Configuration CC` groups cannot be known from the count of `Association CC` groups. `forceSceneControllerGroupCount` directly specifies the number of `Scene Controller Configuration CC` groups to support.
+The specifications mandate that each `Scene Controller Configuration CC` Group ID corresponds to exactly one association group.
+Some devices ignore this rule, and as a result not all scenes can be configured.
+Using the `forceSceneControllerGroupCount` flag, the actual number of scenes of these devices can be configured.

 ### `manualValueRefreshDelayMs`